 1. Talk Therapy with a Mental Health Professional:

 Establishing a safe, trusting bond with a therapist is the cornerstone of recovery.
 Talking through your experience and developing a therapeutic alliance provides a secure space for individuals to explore their past, express their emotions, and work through their trauma.
+If you've been thinking about starting therapy, setting up a phone consultation with one of our therapists to learn more, would be a great first step.

 2. Trauma-Informed Modalities: